 Years back, we had already concluded that dividing work and rewarding specialism over generalism throughout the entire organization drove people to dissociate from work and alienate from it, as Karl Marx had predicted.
 While functional silos detached staff from the corporate culture, leading to multiple, often conflicting subcultures, Covid-19 got people to become detached from their peers.
 With no one to share your thoughts and fears with or to cheer victories, what’s the point of staying?

 Moreover, Edelman’s Trust Barometer found (image above) that business (61) is still the most trusted institution, compared to NGOs (57), Government (53), and Media (51).
 Businesses could take the lead, but how if their leaders aren’t trusted?
 The answer is obvious: we need to organize business in such a way that trust and confidence are built amongst all stakeholders: we’ve got to establish a connection with the future together, regardless of rank or status, by creating a new vision and setting new goals and objectives, as a collective, to give meaning to our next mission.

 This means we need to let go of linear thinking (of strict protocols and procedures) and acknowledge that nonlinear thinking (and distributed authority) has to prevail.
 Informed decision-making, for instance, needs to be replaced by rapid assumption-testing based on ideas from different fields and backgrounds.
 With a 1:200 chance of success in innovation, we need to eliminate as quickly as possible those innovations that are not going to help us secure future growth.
 At the same time, those that are favorable get the resources they need.

 What’s your risk exposure?

-It is generally accepted that when a firm loses one-third of its workforce, the likelihood of bankruptcy raises significantly, as the organization is no longer capable of fulfilling its most basic business duties.
+Generally, when a firm loses one-third of its workforce, the likelihood of bankruptcy raises significantly ─ as the organization can no longer fulfill its most basic duties.